harold-js/harold-website/src/docs/getting-started.md

 You can also configure the name for output directory using `outputDirName` and if you want to host your site in subdirectory you would also need to add `hostDirName`.

+Since version 1.3.0, you can also configure HTML and CSS minification using `minifyHtml` and `minifyCss` options (both enabled by default for better performance).

 Example of `.haroldrc` (placed in the root of your harold app):

 ```